 Those who have travelled along Andhra and Telangana region are familiar with M.L.A Pesarattu.
 You will find this in many Andhra restaurants.
 This is pesarattu upma.
-Green gram dosa is served in M.L.A quarters in Hyderabad along with some upma and ginger chutney/tomato pachadi.
+Green gram dosa is served in M.L.A quarters in Hyderabad along with some rava upma and ginger chutney/tomato pachadi.
 This name stuck and it continues.

 Tips to make a hearty breakfast

+Pour a ladleful of the batter on a hot cast iron tava.
+Sprinkle some oil and let it cook until it comes out real clean and crisp.
 After all, it is nerve-racking at times.
 You have to make something new all the time and healthy too.

 Equipment